 • Guide Rails: Drive-in guide rails guide forklifts along the floor as they enter the rack system to ensure proper alignment and storage safety.

-• Column protection: Column protection and safety accessories are especially important for drive-in/drive-thru pallet racking because these systems are highly susceptible to forklift damage.
+• Column protection: Column protection and safety accessories are especially important for drive-in pallet racking because these systems are highly susceptible to forklift damage.

 • Stop beams: Stop beams prevent pallets from hitting the rear bracing when driven into the system.